antzGames/OpenVAT-for-Godot/README.md

 - Mesh must be less than 8192 vertices.
 Verticies count needs to be constant across all animation frames.
 - Total number of frames for all animations must be less than 4096.
 - No blending or mixing of animation tracks.
-- `MultiMeshInstance3D` `custom_data` is used by this plugin so you will not have access to use it.
+- `MultiMeshInstance3D`'s `custom_data` and `instance_color` instanced uniforms are used by this plugin so you will not have access to use it.
 - The new `OpenVATMultiMeshInstance3D` will have `physics_interpolation_mode = Node.PHYSICS_INTERPOLATION_MODE_OFF`.
-The reason is that Godot interpolates the `custom_data` uniform which we do not want.
+The reason is that Godot interpolates the `custom_data` and `instance_color` uniform which we do not want.
 You can still use physics interpolation in your project though.

 ## Product Roadmap